Estimated reading time: 5 minutes

 There are several ways to obtain customer feedback – focus groups, customer satisfaction surveys, and text analytics.

 However, the main goal of a customer comment card process is to capture the customer experience when it is fresh in the customer’s mind.
+This process may help you learn about customer service irritants.

 Many organizations develop products and services based on what they “think” the customer wants.